 We have launched a comprehensive initiative called #SupportBoutiques to help small businesses by:

-• riving incremental volume to their products through prominent placement in our marketing messages, social media, homepage and visual merchandising
+• driving incremental volume to their products through prominent placement in our marketing messages, social media, homepage and visual merchandising

-• ifting certain service level obligations and lowering other fees involved in using our platform
+• lifting certain service level obligations and lowering other fees involved in using our platform

-• hen they cannot guarantee the safety of their staff, offering to move their inventory and fulfiling their orders from one of our Fulfilment by Farfetch facilities, and waiving our customary fees for such services.
+• when they cannot guarantee the safety of their staff, offering to move their inventory and fulfilling their orders from one of our Fulfilment by Farfetch facilities, and waiving our customary fees for such services.

 The sudden repatriation of billions of dollars of Chinese demand cannot be adequately serviced offline, which means exposure to China will continue to be absolutely strategic for our brand and retail partners.
-GTV (Gross Transaction Value) from the China region grew faster than the overall marketplace throughout the crisis to date.
-From February 1, the China region growth rates have accelerated faster than all of 2019.
+GTV (‘Gross Transaction Value’) from the China region grew faster than the overall marketplace throughout the crisis to date.
+From February 1, the China region growth rates have accelerated and are now rising faster than during all of 2019.

 Hovman, Katharina Hovman

-I saw my customers, mostly esigner outiques, very creative and busy during the lockdown!
-They use Instagram, build small online shops in a short time, organize delivery services etc. This works because they have a very good relationship to their customers.
+I saw my customers, mostly designer boutiques, [were] very creative and busy during the lockdown!
+They use Instagram, build small online shops in a short time, organize delivery services, etc. This works because they have a very good relationship to their customers.

-to reduce their inter order in a responsible way, and better payment conditions.
+When the lockdown started, we worked with our customers to reduce their Winter order in a responsible way, and gave them better payment conditions.
 We have to stay together!

 Ström, Mini Rodini

-We have reduced production for A/W seasonchosen to invest more in our own e-commerce business and increased activity level there.
+We have reduced production for the A/W season, chosen to invest more in our own e-commerce business and increased our activity level there.

 Farrell, Eastman

-e have ongoing programs with our partners on new sustainable fabric collections.
+We have ongoing programs with our partners on new sustainable fabric collections.
 We are also using this time to help continue our awareness and education program with our mill partners on the importance of sustainability.

 Ding, DFO International

 If you have ATS (available-to-sell), consider moving it to China; stores are seeking immediate goods as they slowly get their cash-flow back from the contraction in Q1.
-Also, seek co-branding opportunities such as crossover collaborations to raise visibility of your brand.
+Also, seek co-branding opportunities, such as crossover collaborations, to raise the visibility of your brand.

 Tillmann, Premium Exhibitions

-At the beginning of the pandemic, we promised our exhibitors to let out of the signed contracts and to fully reimburse the space already paid for.
-In return, we were able to experience the same support and encouragement when we had to cancel all our events due to.
+At the beginning of the pandemic, we promised our exhibitors to let them out of the signed contracts and to fully reimburse the space already paid for.
+In return, we were able to experience the same support and encouragement when we had to cancel all our events due to government regulations.
 Our maxim: You can reach your goal quickly on your own, but you go much further together.

 Schmidt, Messe Frankfurt